marionbartl/ILIA/README.md

-# Mitigating bias with gender-inclusive terminology
+# ILIA: From _I_nclusive _L_anguage to _I_nclusive _A_I

-This repository holds the code for the paper: Mitigating Bias in Language Models: Disrupting stereotypes with gender-inclusive terminology
+This repository holds the code for the paper: "From Inclusive Language to Inclusive AI: A Proof-of-Concept Study into Pre-Trained Models"

 There are several steps that need to be executed for replicating our paper: